Kjuly/iPokeMon/README.md

   - Help with missing documentation;
   - Improve the game data.

 For programmers, if you want to be a contributor of the source code, just fork this repo as your own and improve the code in your own repo.
 When you done, send a "Pull Request" to me.
 I'll merge the commits after checking.
-And b.t.w, it is better to send "Pull Request" whenever you've modify the source code, even a modification of one word. :)
+And b.t.w, it is better to send "Pull Request" whenever you've modify the source code, even a modification of one word. :) \[[__Configuration Page__](https://github.com/Kjuly/iPokeMon/wiki/Configuration)\]

 And for designers, feel free to discuss with me on the design work via email: `kj#kjuly.com`.